toolsforexperiments/CQEDToolbox/src/cqedtoolbox/protocols/operations/fluxonium/README.md

 gain_multiplier = 2.0
 ```

-means twice the applied drive amplitude is used.
+means twice the applied drive amplitude is used (due to 1/2 will be disspated before driving qubit).
 This is useful because the theoretical drive amplitude may not match the experimentally required amplitude due to attenuation, line loss, and device-dependent coupling.

 ---